asa1997/test_repo/README.md

 <!-- ABOUT THE PROJECT  -->
 # BeSman

-BeSman or Be-Secure  Manager is an umbrella of open source security projects and utilities tracked by Wipro’s open source security team and its open source partner network.
-The trusted open source security projects can used to create open source security testing environments and open source enterprise security platforms.
+BeSman or Be-Secure  Manager is a commandline Utility for provision of customized security environments and this utility comes under the Be-Secure project which is a an umbrella of open source security projects and utilities tracked by Wipro’s open source security team and its open source partner network

-## Mission
-Establish a collaborative decentralized network of open source security organizations and service providers to create trusted , interoperable and secure open source security tools.

 <!-- GETTING STARTED -->
 # Command Line Interface